Codeine: France

 In France, most preparations containing codeine only began requiring a doctor's prescription in 2017.
 Products containing codeine include Néocodion (codeine and camphor), Tussipax (ethylmorphine and codeine), Paderyl (codeine alone), Codoliprane (codeine with paracetamol), Prontalgine and Migralgine (codeine, paracetamol and caffeine).
 The 2017 law change made a prescription mandatory for all codeine products, along with those containing ethylmorphine and dextromethorphan.

-Germany, Switzerland and Austria

-Codeine is listed under the Betäubungsmittelgesetz in Germany and the similarly named narcotics and controlled substances law in Switzerland.
-In Austria, the drug is listed under the Suchtmittelgesetz in categories corresponding to their classification under the Single Convention on Narcotic Drugs.
-Dispensing of products containing codeine and similar drugs (dihydrocodeine, nicocodeine, benzylmorphine, ethylmorphine, etc.) generally requires a prescription order from a doctor or the discretion of the pharmacist.

-Municipal and provincial regulations may impact availability, in particular in Austria and Switzerland, which allows cities and provinces to regulate the selling of the least-regulated schedule of the SMG/BtMG.
-Individual chemists' shops can opt out of providing them or imposing volume, frequency, or single-purchase limitations and other things of the same store.
-Plain codeine hydrochloride tablets as well as other non-injectable forms of codeine and its midrange derivatives can be dispensed in this way; the same goes for most chemical classes of benzodiazepines, the majority of non-barbiturate sedative/hypnotics, and at least a handful of barbiturates.

-Title 76 of the Schengen treaty has made it possible for countries within the signatory states to import and export drugs with various provisos, recording and ordering requirements, and various other rules.

 Greece

 Codeine is classed as an illegal drug in Greece, and individuals possessing it could conceivably be arrested, even if they were legitimately prescribed it in another country.
 It is sold only with a doctor's prescription (Lonarid-N, Lonalgal).

 Hong Kong

-In Hong Kong, codeine is regulated under Laws of Hong Kong, Dangerous Drugs Ordinance, Chapter 134, Schedule 1.
+In Hong Kong, codeine is regulated under the Laws of the Hong Kong, Dangerous Drugs Ordinance, Chapter 134, Schedule 1.
 It can be used legally only by health professionals and for university research purposes.
 The substance can be given by pharmacists under a prescription.
-Anyone who supplies the substance without prescription can be fined $10,000 (HKD).
+Anyone who supplies the substance without a prescription can be fined $10,000 (HKD).
 The maximum penalty for trafficking or manufacturing the substance is a $5,000,000 (HKD) fine and life imprisonment.
 Possession of the substance for consumption without license from the Department of Health is illegal with a $1,000,000 (HKD) fine and/or 7 years of jail time.